StoneOrbits/VortexEngine/docs/lightshow_lol_getting_started_mobile.md

  - Spark Orbit / Handles

 Only these two devices are capable of Bluetooth connectivity.
-If you're looking to **program a Duo with a Chromadeck** then continue reading.
+If you're looking to **program a Duo via a Chromadeck** then continue reading.

 {: .warning }
 Bluetooth cannot perform firmware updates, only USB to a PC can update the firmware of a device!